-- Congress has consistently recognized the importance of ensuring that historically underserved communities have fair access to agricultural opportunities and support. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize equitable access to USDA resources, [including the Farm Bill, the Agriculture Improvement Act of 2018, the Inflation Reduction
+- Congress has consistently recognized the importance of [supporting climate-smart and conservation initiatives and/or ensuring that historically underserved communities have fair access to USDA resources]. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize [climate-smart and conservation initiatives and/or equitable access to USDA resources], [including the Farm Bill, the

-Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to that statute]].
+Agriculture Improvement Act of 2018, the Inflation Reduction Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to it].